|Nutritional Guidelines (per serving)|

 Serve immediately, or chill, covered, in an airtight container before offering with cut vegetables (carrots, bell peppers, cauliflower, etc.), crackers or pita bread.

-Leftovers can be stored in an airtight, covered container for 1 to 2 days in the refrigerator, but keep in mind that it's best to enjoy this the same day it is made, as the mixture will take on an unattractive brown color due to oxidization.
+Leftovers can be stored in an airtight, covered container for one to two days in the refrigerator, but keep in mind that it's best to enjoy this the same day it is made, as the mixture will turn brown due to oxidization.

 Are you hosting a party?
 Try a riff on the tea party classic and trade the butter in your cucumber sandwiches for this creamy avocado spread.
 Use white bread or pumpernickel, thinly sliced cucumbers, and fresh basil leaves.